Back to all articles

 Becoming (and staying) a B Corp is not easy

-DEPT® is proud of our score of 89.2 points on our initial certification, and we’re excited to work on increasing that score over time.
+DEPT® is proud of our score of 89.2 points on our initial certification, and we’re excited to work on expanding the scope of our certification to the teams we’ve brought on board since 2021, as well as increasing our performance over time.

-Our B Corp Certification and the B Impact Assessment provide us with a framework to communicate, assess and improve our impact.
+Our B Corp Certification and the B Impact Assessment allow us to better communicate, assess, and improve our impact.
 It helps us to build a roadmap for positive impact, from our employees to our office waste, our supply chain to our clients.

 So, what prompted us to invest so much in this certification?